musegros/operatingsystems/proj02/README.txt

 Project 2
 6 March 2020

+Project 2: Modify a Linux kernel to reduce the size of its image and the modules folder.

 10 items removed from kernel

 1. Infiniband Support because it says it's used for high-performance computing, which I don't think we're using.